MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Experiment

-In this section, we will compare our \ourmethod with other model agnostic learning methods under different model structures.
-The selected learning methods can be grouped into three categories: (1) traditional learning methods (e.g., Joint and Joint+Finetune); (2) multi-task learning methods (e.g., Weighted Loss \cite{kendall2018multi} and PCGrad \cite{yu2020gradient}); (3) meta-learning methods (e.g., MAML \cite{finn2017model}, Reptile \cite{nichol2018first}, and MLDG \cite{li2018learning}).
-The Joint method directly trains model with all domains' data, and the Joint+Finetune denotes finetuning on each domain after the Joint training process.
-More details about other methods can be found in the \underline{Appendix \ref{app:methods}}.
+In this section, we will compare our \ourmethod with other model agnostic learning frameworks under different model structures.
 We conduct experiments on Taobao-10, and the results are shown in Table \ref{tab:method}.

-From the results in Table \ref{tab:method}, we can clearly find that \ourmethod outperforms all learning methods with respect to all model structures.
-For traditional learning methods, simply finetuning on each domain could improve performance for most models.
+From results, we can clearly find that \ourmethod outperforms all learning frameworks with respect to all model structures.
+For traditional learning frameworks, simply finetuning on each domain could improve performance for most models.
 But the performance of WDL slightly drops after finetuning, which may be due to the overfitting on certain domains.

-Among multi-task learning methods, PCGrad performs better than Weighted Loss.
+Among multi-task learning frameworks, PCGrad performs better than Weighted Loss.
 PCGrad tries to solve domain conflict problems by projecting gradients from two domains into the non-conflict direction.
 But Weighted Loss only adjusts the weight of loss for different domains, which cannot fundamentally solve the domain conflict problem.
-In addition, Weighted Loss could give bigger weight to the domain that is easy to train.
+In addition, Weighted Loss could give a bigger weight to the domain that is easy to train.
 In this way, the model could end up staying at the local optimal point of that domain rather than the global optimal point for all domains.
-Though the effectiveness of PCGrad, its gradient manipulation could lead model to stay at random points during training.
+Though the effectiveness of PCGrad, its gradient manipulation could lead the model to stay at random points.
 Meanwhile, the complexity of PCGrad is $O(n^2)$, which is unacceptable for large-scale MDR.

-Meta-learning methods try to maximize the inner-product between gradients and improve generalizability.
+Meta-learning frameworks try to maximize the inner-product between gradients and improve generalizability.
 Among them, MAML achieves the worst results.
 The possible reason is that MAML was originally proposed for few-shot learning on unseen domains.
 It splits the training samples into two subsets (query and support set), which cannot fully utilize the training sets.
 Reptile and MLDG, on the other hand, do not split the training samples and thus reach better results.
 However, they only maximize the inner-product within the same domain rather than across domains.